whoisj/dynamo/examples/multimodal/README.md

 # Multimodal Deployment Examples

-This directory contains examples and reference implementations for deploying Multimodal model with Dynamo.
+This directory contains examples and reference implementations for deploying a multimodal model with Dynamo.

 ## Components

-- workers: For aggregated serving, we have two workers, one for encoding and one for prefilling and decoding.
+- workers: For aggregated serving, we have two workers, [encode_worker](components/encode_worker.py) for encoding and [vllm_worker](components/worker.py) for prefilling and decoding.
-- router: Handles API requests and routes them to appropriate workers based on specified strategy.
-Currently only supports round-robin strategy.
+- processor: Tokenizes the prompt and passes it to the vllm worker.
 - frontend: Custom endpoint to handle incoming requests.